 The SIL Pay Policy documents the remuneration principles of Executives within SIL.
-The holding company, SHL, does not have any Executive Directors.
-The policy is governed by the SIL Remuneration Committee (REMCO) and reviewed by the SHL Governance and Remuneration Committee.
+The policy is governed by the SIL Board REMCO and reviewed by the SHL Board Remuneration and Nomination Committee.

 The SIL Pay Policy promotes a competitive but not excessive employment offer which achieves an appropriate balance between fixed and variable pay and which promotes sound and sustainable decision-making through effective risk management.